Custom Adapters

 Questions?
 Comments?
 Bugs?
 Requests?

 Feel free to contact us if you like.
 Of course we won’t satisfy every request, but we promise to listen.
-If you want to share the exact settings you’re using, use the Save Parameters button to save your parameters to a .json file and send them along.
+If you want to share the exact settings you’re using, use the copy button at the bottom of the parameters panel to copy your parameters to your clipboard, then paste them into an email.
+Or if you prefer, you can use the save button to save them to a file that you can attach.